Nasmasim/monte-carlo-markov-chains/README.md

 # Monte-Carlo Markov Chains - Variational Inference

 ## Description
-This projects outlines how to perform probabilistic predictions in the case of a Logistic Regression and Gaussian Process Regression by using A Monte-Carlo Markov Chain method: Metropolis-Hastings and Black-Box Variational Inference.
+This projects outlines how to perform probabilistic predictions in the case of a Logistic Regression and Gaussian Process Regression by using a Monte-Carlo Markov Chain method (Metropolis-Hastings) and Black-Box Variational Inference.

 ## Requirements